JosiahFu/npm-download/README.md

 # @tater-archive/download

-Simple utility to download a file in the browser.
+A simple utility to create a file from a string and download it in the browser.

 ## Example Usage